Revenue Intelligence & Analytics

 As opposed to understanding what works - and why it works, and then rationally deciding to do it again or do it more often.

-Imagine going to a doctor and asking the doctor what they're going to do and they tell you they're going to take out your appendix.
+Imagine going to a doctor and asking them what they're going to do and they tell you they're going to take out your appendix.
 You ask why they're going to do that, and they say, "Well, that's what I did for the last patient and it seemed to work pretty well for him."

 Professor Jeffrey Pfeffer from Stanford University talks about the corporate aversion to fact-based analytics and evidence-based decision making, and how persistent cognitive biases among senior executives cripples decisions inside companies.